Education for their children is, understandably, top of mind for expats who move their families to The Bahamas.

-Public education is free and compulsory for all children between age 5 and 16.
-Education statistics are fairly good in The Bahamas with a literacy rate near 96% and about 92% of students attending school.
+Public education in one of the Bahamian schools is free and compulsory for all children between age 5 and 16.
+Education statistics are fairly good with the Bahamas literacy rate near 96% and about 92% of students attending school.

 Of 210 total schools on the islands, about 160 are operated by the government.
 Funding shortfalls have caused the once high reputation of public schools — especially in the denser parts of Nassau — to slip.

 That leads many expats to choose one of the 55 private schools in The Bahamas for their children.

 Outside of the international schools, many of the private schools still have a connection to a particular faith-based denomination.
 In some cases, this is more historical but others will have religious education and mandatory church attendance.